This section provides information about the effect of a debtor becoming bankrupt on continuing efforts to recover a debt (1.1.D.60). It includes:

 Explanation: The A New Tax System (Family Assistance) (Administration) Act 1999 requires that a debt be 'due' to the Commonwealth in order to be recoverable.
 A debt ceases to be due and payable for the duration of a bankruptcy.

-If deductions have been made from FA payments of a bankrupt person, money recovered during the period of the bankruptcy for a debt that occurred before bankruptcy should be refunded directly to the recipient.
+If deductions have been made from FA payments of a bankrupt person, money recovered during the period of the bankruptcy for a debt that occurred before bankruptcy should be refunded directly to the individual.

 If money was recovered by means of deductions by consent from the FA of a person who is not the debtor, the money should be repaid to the person from whose payments it was deducted.